Dhairyash-1/Manage-landing-page/README.md

 - During this project I have learn the css preprocessor sass.
 - I have learn different sass features like nesting,mixinis and modules
-- By using sass modules i am able to split css files into different components
+- By using sass modules i am able to split main css files into different css components files
-- I learn how to change svg image color on hover
+- I learn very basic that i don't know how to change svg image color on hover

 <!-- Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.